Table of Contents

 - Christmas gift traditions vary around the world, with some countries exchanging gifts on Christmas Eve, while others, like Spain, wait until January 6th for the arrival of the Three Kings.

->> Facts about Christmas gifts can make your thank you note for Christmas gift more interesting.
 Whether you're sharing the history of gift-giving or a surprising fact about popular holiday gifts, adding these details can make your note feel more thoughtful and unique.

 Myths About Christmas